Azure/fta-cloudarchitecture/docs/reliability.md

 In this model Microsoft Azure take a large part of the responsibility for reliability for PaaS, but not all.
 Architects need to clearly understand what the customer's responsibilities are in this model.
 For example:

-Customers using PaaS platforms are responsible for:
+#### Customers' responsibilities include:

+* Understanding service level agreements (SLAs) and _failure modes_
-* Understanding the Service Level Agreement (SLA) details and failure modes for each PaaS service deployed
+* Understanding [Azure subscription and service limits, quotas, and constraints]
-* Enabling the appropriate reliability features that meet business requirements
+* Enabling appropriate availability and recovery features
-* Understanding the RTO, RPO and uptime of each service
-* Designing solutions that avoid single points of failure
+* Avoiding single points of failure
-* Understanding the _composite uptime_ of the system
+* Understanding _composite uptime_
-* Following best practices for each Platform service
+* Following best practices for each service
-* Employing [Cloud Design Patterns] for reliability
+* Employing [cloud design patterns] for resilience and availability
-* Taking Azure Platform and SDK updates within a reasonable period of time
+* Keeping Azure software libraries up to date, including frameworks and client SDKs

-## High Availability, Business Continuity & Disaster Recovery
+## High availability, business continuity & disaster recovery

 Definitions for High availability (HA), Business Continuity and Disaster recovery (BC/DR) can vary from organisation to organisation and even from team to team.
-The [Well Architected Framework] focuses on _reliability_ as an overarching theme.
+The [Well-architected framework] focuses on _reliability_ as an overarching theme.

 Architecting for reliability ensures that your application can meet the commitments you make to your customers.
 This includes ensuring that your systems are _available_ to end users and can _recover_ from any failures.

-## RTO, RPO, Uptime
+## Uptime, RTO, RPO

 Every application, service, platform and system has a stated or implied RTO, RPO and uptime.

-**Uptime**: The target uptime for a system is usually measured as a percentage.
+* **Uptime**: The target uptime for a system is usually measured as a percentage.
 For example, [99.9% uptime] equates to 43 minutes and 49 seconds of downtime per month.
 "Downtime" can be measured in various ways, but usually means that the service is not responding to repeated requests.

-**Recovery time objective (RTO)**: The maximum duration of acceptable downtime, where "downtime" is defined by your specification.
+* **Recovery time objective (RTO)**: The maximum duration of acceptable downtime, where "downtime" is defined by your specification.
 For example, if the acceptable downtime duration is eight hours in the event of a disaster, then your RTO is eight hours.

-**Recovery point objective (RPO)**: The maximum duration of acceptable data loss.
+* **Recovery point objective (RPO)**: The maximum duration of acceptable data loss.
 RPO is measured in units of time, not volume.
 Examples are "30 minutes of data," "four hours of data," and so on.

+### Determine the SLA of your application

+> 📖 Study [Determine the service-level agreement of your application] on Microsoft Learn

+* Uptime, RTO and RPO are important business (non-functional) requirements
+* The business should be consulted when determining these requirements
+* There is a strong relationship between uptime, complexity and cost

-## Azure Service-level agreement's
+## Azure SLAs

-> 📖 Familiarize yourself with [Azure Service-level agreements].
+> 📖 Familiarize yourself with [Azure service-level agreements].

 > 📺 Watch [SLIs, SLOs, SLAs, oh my!] for a definition of these terms and an explanation of the differences.

-* An Azure Service-level Agreement (SLA) can also be read as a minimum Service-level Objective (SLO).
+* An Azure Service-level Agreement (SLA) can also be read as a minimum service-level objective (SLO).
 * An SLA is a financial guarantee, not an absolute guarantee
-* Read the SLA details carefully, particularly the definition of "Downtime" for each service, which give important hints about _failure modes_
+* Read the SLA details carefully, particularly the definition of "downtime" for each service, which give important hints about _failure modes_

-For example, in the [SLA for Azure SQL Database], "Downtime" is:
+For example, in the [SLA for Azure SQL Database], "downtime" is defined as:

 _"The total accumulated Deployment Minutes across all Databases in a given Microsoft Azure subscription during which the Database is unavailable.
 A minute is considered unavailable for a given Database if **all continuous attempts by Customer to establish a connection to the Database** within the minute fail."_

 The Azure SQL Database team expect almost all outages to be transient (brief and non-recurring).
-Therefore the _Retry_ pattern should be used to continuously retry for up to a minute.
+Therefore the _retry_ pattern should be used to continuously retry for up to a minute.
 This is typical in cloud services; retry has been the default behaviour in ADO.NET since .NET Framework 4.6.1.

-## Determine the SLA of your application

-> 📖 Study [Determine the service-level agreement of your application] on Microsoft Learn

-RTO, RPO and uptime are important business (non-functional) requirements.
-It is important the business are consulted when determining these requirements.
-There is a strong relationship between uptime, complexity and cost for example.

 ## Architecture review

 Once the target SLA requirements have been determined, an _Architecture review_ should be performed to ensure that these requirements are met.

-> 💡 [FastTrack for Azure] can perform an architecture review of your solution on behalf of Microsoft Azure Engineering
+> 💡 [Microsoft FastTrack for Azure] can perform an architecture review of your solution on behalf of Microsoft Azure Engineering

 > 🔨 Use the [Composite SLO Estimation spreadsheet] to calculate a system's composite SLO for uptime.

-> 📖 FastTrack have published a [Solution Review and Guidance Framework] for Architecture Reviews.
+> 📖 FastTrack have published a [Solution review and guidance framework] for architecture reviews.

 ### Annotate the architecture diagram